 First, understand that starting a green card application process on someone's behalf (that is, filing Form 1-130 and placing the spouse on the waiting list) will not give the person any right to come to or remain in the United States.
 Unless a spouse already has a valid visa (and hasn't stayed past the required departure date) or some other right to be in the United States, the spouse is expected to wait in his or her home country until the priority date is current before moving forward to claim any immigration rights.

 Waiting in the United States illegally until a priority date becomes current can lead to disastrous results.
-That’s because accruing unlawful presence in the United States can lead to an inadmissibility bar of several years.
-With 180 days of unlawful presence, the spouse can (usually after leaving the U.S. for the visa interview at a U.S. consulate abroad) be barred from returning to the U.S. for three years; and with one year’s unlawful presence, the time bar becomes ten years.
+That's because accruing unlawful presence in the United States can lead to an inadmissibility bar of several years.
+With 180 days of unlawful presence, the spouse can (usually after leaving the U.S. for the required visa interview at a U.S. consulate abroad) be barred from returning to the U.S. for three years; and with one year's unlawful presence, the time bar becomes ten years.

-But applying through a U.S. consulate is likely to be the immigrating spouse's only choice for applying for the immigrant visa/green card.
+But applying through a U.S. consulate is likely to be the immigrating spouse's only choice for obtaining the immigrant visa/green card.
 Someone whose U.S. spouse is a permanent resident or who has been living illegally in the United States is unlikely to be able to "adjust status," that is apply for a green card without leaving the United States.
 But if the U.S. spouse becomes a U.S. citizen, it improves the situation considerably, as discussed below.
 See an experienced immigration attorney if you are attempting to obtain a green card for someone already living illegally in the United States.

 After the I-130 has been approved by USCIS, and the spouse's priority date has become current, you'll receive further forms and instructions from the National Visa Center (NVC) and then the appropriate U.S. consulate in the immigrant's home country.